flemm0/PM566_project/README.md

-Both sugar and saturated fatty acid consumption slightly increase with age, are slightly higher on Friday, Saturday, and Sunday, and are highest between the hours of 8:00 PM and 3:00 AM.
+Both sugar and saturated fatty acid consumption slightly increase with age, are slightly higher on Wednesday, Saturday, and Sunday, and are highest between the hours of 8:00 PM and 3:00 AM.

 #### Further Directions